 - Support changes to MS 282 (Tax Forfeited Land Laws): As directed by the county board, the county auditor may lease tax-forfeited land under the terms and conditions prescribed by the county board for the purposes of investigating, analyzing, and developing conservation easements that provide ecosystem services.
 And The county auditor, under the terms and conditions prescribed by the county board, including reversion in the event of nonuse, may convey conservation easements as defined in section 84C.01 on tax-forfeited land. - 2.
 Continue forest road grants to counties to maintain county-administered forest roads to counties that have appointed land commissioners. - 3.
 The burden of blighted properties within City limits is falling onto County governments.
 Counties have little influence on how a City may or may not enforce blight issues prior to a property forfeiting.
 Final property cleanup is often deferred to Counties after years leading to forfeiture.
 Failure to act in a timely manner is exacerbating the blight issues.
 Cities should retain the administration of tax forfeited properties after forfeiture. - 4.
-Secure funding needs to be in place to deal with derelict tax forfeited properties. - 5.
-There should be an increase to the maximum \$12,000 lease amount to accommodate cell tower lease agreements.
+Secure funding needs to be in place to deal with derelict tax forfeited properties.

+- There should be an increase to the maximum \$12,000 lease amount to accommodate cell tower lease agreements.
 Counties are not able to enter cell tower agreements.
 Language should include the lease value and lease term to be determined by the county board as well as reverter language for non-use.
 (282.04 TIMBER SALES; LAND USE, LEASE, PARTITION, EASEMENT.
 Subdy 1(d)) - 6.
 Environmental education is extremely important to our region.
 Efforts to support curriculum and RELC's (i.e. Long Lake CC) is vital to acquiring/protecting lands for our future. - 7.
-Legislation to support use of Outdoor Heritage (Legacy) funds to support updating forest inventory on County/State lands - how can we protect/enhance habitat if we have irregular data on what we currently have? - 8.
-Support state funding to local government units for beaver control.
+Support state funding to local units of government for beaver control.